 The first SaskTel Data Centre was opened in the 1960s.
 After many years of supporting our own IT functions, SaskTel extended these capabilities to our customers, offering them access to a world-class facility while leveraging economies of scale.
-SaskTel has been providing Data Centre services to customers for over 13 years, and today, hosts government, corporate, and private customers from throughout North America.
-SaskTel currently has near Tier III Data Centres in Saskatchewan, Canada.
+SaskTel has been providing Data Centre services to customers for over 20 years, and today, hosts government, corporate, and private customers from throughout North America.
+SaskTel currently offers Tier III Uptime Institute Certified Data Centres in Saskatchewan, Canada.

 Our Data Centres offer a highly available, secure and stable operating environment for your IT infrastructure.
 We will be your IT partner and ensure your data is safe, secure and accessible for designated uses, allowing you to focus on taking care of your business needs.

 Building and location